 On Set photos by ABC Studios

-Disney invited me to attend the red carpet premiere of Wrinkle in Time.
-Travel and accomodations were covered.
+Disney invited me to attend the red carpet premiere of Wrinkle in Time and to interview the Splitting Up Together cast.
+Travel and accommodations were covered.
 All opinions are my own.